Windows XP: Removed features

 Some of the programs and features that were part of the previous versions of Windows did not make it to Windows XP.
 Various MS-DOS commands available in its Windows 9x predecessor were removed, as were the POSIX and OS/2 subsystems.

 In networking, NetBEUI, NWLink and NetDDE were deprecated and not installed by default.
 Plug-and-play–incompatible communication devices (like modems and network interface cards) were no longer supported.

-Service Pack 2 and Service Pack 3 also removed features from Windows XP, including support for TCP half-open connections and the address bar on the taskbar.
+Later service packs from Service Pack 2 onwards would gradually remove features from Windows XP, such as support for TCP half-open connections, Program Manager and the Address bar toolbar option on the taskbar.
+The boot screens for all editions of Windows XP have also been unified by Service Pack 2 onwards, where the blue progress bar is used for all editions including Home Edition (which previously used a green progress bar in Service Pack 1 and prior) and the SKU and copyright years on the boot screen were removed.